Back to BlogCSS

 Test on 50+ real devices in one click.

 Get 200 free tests when you sign up.
-Compare media query and container query layouts side-by-side across iPhones, iPads, Pixels, and more.
+Compare layouts side-by-side across iPhones, iPads, Pixels, and more.

 Frequently asked questions

-What's the difference between media queries and container queries?
+What is the main difference between media queries and container queries?

 Are container queries slower than media queries?